Hyperinflation

 Detailed Explanation:

-In 2008, the inflation rate in Zimbabwe hit 231,000,000 percent.
-Imagine a candy bar that cost $1.00 in 2007 costing $2,310,000 one year later!
+In 2008, Zimbabwe’s inflation rate hit 231,000,000 percent.
+Imagine a candy bar that cost $1.00 in 2007, costing $2,310,000 one year later!
 People stopped using their money.
 Bartering became the norm.
-When they did pay with money, the currency of choice was the American dollar.
+When they did pay with cash, the currency of choice was the American dollar.
 Fortunately, Zimbabwe’s inflation is more under control, and the country has begun to emerge from the devastation caused by hyperinflation.
-To learn more, read “In Dollars They Trust,” published in
+To learn more, read “In Dollars They Trust,” published in The Economist on April 27, 2013.

 Dig Deeper With These Free Lessons: